 Timed events - Steer wrestling, team roping, tie-down roping and steer roping – events in which the contestant(s) who make the fastest qualified runs win.

 Reride - If a cowboy’s score is affected by equipment failure or a horse or bull that doesn’t buck to performance specifications, the judges may offer the cowboy a clean-slate chance on a different horse or bull.

 A PRCA contestant who has not yet won his first $1,000 at PRCA rodeos, which enables him to apply to become a card-holding member of the organization

-In the roughstock events, a cowboy nods when he is ready for the gateman to open the gate and the ride to begin; in the timed events, a cowboy nods when he is ready for the calf or steer to be released from the chute and get its head start.
+Nodding - In the roughstock events, a cowboy nods when he is ready for the gateman to open the gate and the ride to begin.
+In the timed events, a cowboy nods when he is ready for the calf or steer to be released from the chute and get its head start.

-Many rodeos have more than one round of competition; each is called a go-round, and all cowboys entered in that rodeo compete in each go-round unless there is a semi-final, final or progressive round.
+Go-round - Many rodeos have more than one round of competition.
+Each is called a go-round, and all cowboys entered in that rodeo compete in each go-round unless there is a semi-final, final or progressive round.

-Two mounted cowboys who help riders dismount, release a bucking horse’s soft flank strap, and escort bucking horses and bulls to the exit gate after a ride
+Pickup men - Two mounted cowboys that help riders dismount, release a bucking horse’s soft flank strap, and escort bucking horses and bulls to the exit gate after a ride.

-In tie-down roping, the small rope used to tie a calf’s legs together.
+Piggin’ string - In tie-down roping, it's the small rope used to tie a calf’s legs together.

 Penalty - In timed events, common penalties include 10 seconds for breaking the barrier and, in team roping, five seconds for a one-hind-leg catch.